PhoenixPan/Notes/Docker.md

 ```
 1. `-d`: runs container in background and print container ID
 2. `-it`: creates an interactive bash shell in the container
-3. `--rm`: removes the container and volumes after the container exits
+3. `--rm`: removes the container and volumes automatically after the container exits
 4. `-v %cd%:/src`: mounts the code into the container at "/src"

 ## 3. Build an image